ET-CS/dry/README.md

-dry
+Dry
 ===

 Automate and enhance your web development workflow

-dry will do for you in one command line `dry build`:
+Dry will do for you in one command line `dry build`:

 * compile & minify coffee scripts
 * compile & minify sass & css